Steven F. Udvar-Házy: Early life

-The Udvar-Házy family moved to the US in 1958, fleeing the Soviet occupation of Hungary.
+Udvar-Házy was born in Budapest in 1946.
+His family moved to the US in 1958, when he was about 12 years old, fleeing the Soviet occupation of Hungary.
 Hazy attended University High School in Los Angeles, and the University of California, Los Angeles.

 Career

-Udvar-Házy was in his 20s during the later part of transition from propeller aircraft to jets during the mid to late 1960s, and realized that the higher capital investment required to purchase jet aircraft created an opportunity for a leasing business.
+Udvar-Házy was in his 20s during the later part of the transition from propeller aircraft to jets during the mid to late 1960s, and realized that the higher capital investment required to purchase jet aircraft created an opportunity for a leasing business.
 He founded ILFC with fellow Hungarian Leslie Gonda and his son Louis Gonda in 1973, leasing a single used Douglas DC-8 to Aeroméxico.
 He left ILFC in February 2010 and founded Air Lease Corporation.

-In 2016, Prime Minister of Hungary Viktor Orbán presented Udvar-Házy the Grand Cross of the Order of Merit of Hungary for his achievements in airline industry.
+In 2016, Prime Minister of Hungary Viktor Orbán presented Udvar-Házy the Grand Cross of the Order of Merit of Hungary for his achievements in the airline industry.

 Philanthropy

 Udvar-Házy gave a US$66 million grant to the Smithsonian Institution that allowed the U.S. National Air and Space Museum to build the Steven F. Udvar-Hazy Center annex at Washington Dulles International Airport.
 The annex houses more than 120 aircraft and 140 space-exploration exhibits as of 2006, and also includes the Space Shuttle Discovery.
 Plans call for eventually installing over 300 aircraft.

-The Udvar-Házy family contributed funds to build the Christine and Steven F. Udvar-Hazy Library and Learning Center at Embry–Riddle Aeronautical University's Prescott Campus.
+In 2000, the Udvar-Házy family contributed funds to build the Christine and Steven F. Udvar-Hazy Library and Learning Center at Embry–Riddle Aeronautical University's Prescott Campus.
 The business building at Utah Tech University in St. George, Utah is named after his parents, Erno and Etel Udvar-Házy.

 Personal life

-He is married with four children and lives in Beverly Hills, California.
+He is married with four children and lives in Westlake, Texas.